CarlosNauzet/androidC18/README.md

 The main challenge was to adjust the many sections to the body layout the transition of the main menu between mobil & desktop versions, and the adjusting of the grid at the header.

 Created by Carlos Hernández Sánchez

+## Credits

+Added a "normalize.css" file for browser compatibilities.
+There is a selection of code based of /_! normalize.css v8.0.1 | MIT License | github.com/necolas/normalize.css _/